 - Top Writer on Quora 2012

 - IWSC Wine Blogger of the Year 2013-2014

 If you want to see what wine commissions I’ve worked for and places I’ve travelled, check out the About Us page and click on ‘credentials’ by my name.

 My goal with Wine Folly has always been to help people get into wine.
 Here’s some of the best stuff we’ve done so far

 An infographic showing the basics of wine and food pairing.

-An visual guide to discover new types of wine you might like… by taste.
+A visual guide to different types of wine… by taste!

 As it turns out, wine is surprisingly good for you in moderation.

 Oh man… There have been a lot of crazies out there.
 My first Taurasi is up there.
 It’s an esoteric wine made with a grape called Aglianico (Olli-AHN-nico).
 The wine tasted like pepperoni!
 I recently tried Cayuse “En Cerise” Syrah which blew my mind because it was light like a Pinot Noir (secret motivation for that mega Washington Syrah post) Once, a good friend brought over a bottle of 1986 Dunn Vineyards Howell Mountain Cabernet, it was like washing your mouth out with a cigar.
 I loved it.